jon-harper/OmniBox/docs/index.md

 ## Current Status

 Although OmniBox has not reached version 1.0, it is mature enough for everyday use.
 A complete OmniBox made of parts from one release is tested to fit and work.
-Trays and panels are compatible with all releases (see [Version Stability Guarantee](#version-stability-guarantee) for details).
+Trays and panels are compatibile between releases (see [Compatibility and Upgrades](#compatibility-and-upgrades) for details).

 The [Version History][current_release] page contains information on the latest release, fixes, new features, and known issues.

-## Version Stability Guarantee
+## Compatibility and Upgrades

 Printing OmniBox is an investment.
 The way trays and panels attach to OmniBox between versions is carefully fixed.
 The result is a modular case that can be upgraded piece by piece.